zmanian/gaia/spec/spec.md

 When the validator is the proposer of the round, that validator (and their delegators) receives between 1% and 5% of fee rewards, the reserve tax is then charged, then the remainder is distributed socially by voting power to all validators including the proposer validator.
-The amount of provision reward is calculated from pre-commits Tendermint messages.
+The amount of proposer reward is calculated from pre-commits Tendermint messages.
 All provision rewards are added to a provision reward pool which validator holds individually.
 Here note that `BondedShares` represents the sum of all voting power saved in the